lithnet/access-manager-docs/help-and-support/app-pages/jit-access-page.md

 Shows the availability of the AD PAM feature in this domain

-* Not supported: The forest functional level does not support PAM
+* Not supported: The forest functional level does not support PAM.
-* Supported, but not enabled: The forest function level supports PAM, but it has not been enabled
+* Supported, but not enabled: The forest functional level supports PAM, but it has not been enabled.
-* Enabled: The PAM feature is enabled and available in the domain
+* Enabled: The PAM feature is enabled and available in the domain.

 #### JIT Type